WELL – Understanding the all-new wellness rating system by USGBC

 Us humans are always dependent on our environments to nurture and sustain us.
 Today when most of our time is spent indoors, this environment is the built environment.
 This built-environment can either support or inhibit us from achieving our maximum potential and it is imperative to ensure our buildings have a positive impact on us.

-With this realisation the International WELL Building Institute has come up with its WELL rating system to recognise and acknowledge buildings and communities that help people thrive, it is the world’s first building certification that focuses exclusively on human health and wellness.
+With this realization the International WELL Building Institute has come up with its WELL rating system by USGBC to recognize and acknowledge buildings and communities that help people thrive, it is the world’s first building certification that focuses exclusively on human health and wellness.

 What is WELL?

-The WELL rating is a performance-based system for measuring, certifying and monitoring features of the built environment that impact human health and wellbeing.
-It aims to prevent chronic diseases by improving the nutrition, fitness, mood, sleep patterns and performance of its occupants.
+The WELL rating is a performance-based system by USGBC for measuring, certifying and monitoring features of the built environment that impact human health and wellbeing.
+It aims to prevent chronic diseases by improving the nutrition, fitness, mood, sleep patterns, and performance of its occupants.

 Understanding the concepts of WELL